aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 * `cluster_ca_cert` - (Optional) The path of cluster ca certificate, like `~/.kube/cluster-ca-cert.pem`
 * `security_group_id` - (Optional, Available in 1.91.0+) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
 * `resource_group_id` - (Optional, ForceNew, Available in 1.101.0+) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
-* `load_balancer_spec` - (ForceNew, Available in 1.117.0+) The cluster api server load balance instance specification, default `slb.s1.small`.
+* `load_balancer_spec` - (Optional, Available in 1.117.0+) The cluster api server load balance instance specification, default `slb.s2.small`.
 For more information on how to select a LB instance specification, see [SLB instance overview](https://help.aliyun.com/document_detail/85931.html).
 * `addons` - (Available in 1.91.0+)) You can specific network plugin,log component,ingress component and so on.Detailed below.
 * `time_zone` - (Optional, ForceNew, Available in 1.123.1+) The time zone of the cluster.
 * `zone_id` - (Optional, ForceNew, Available in 1.123.1+) When creating a cluster using automatic VPC creation, you need to specify the zone where the VPC is located.